como-y-por-que-usar-clases-abstrastas-en-arduino

 };

-In return, we create a new class ‘MP3PlayerUI’.
+In exchange, we create a new class ‘MP3PlayerUI’.
 This class will be responsible for receiving an ‘MP3Player’ object and displaying it on a TFT screen.

-To do this, this class needs us to pass in the constructor a reference to an ‘MP3Player’ and to a ‘TFT_Hard’.
-With this, it is responsible for representing the state of MP3 on the screen.
+To do this, this class needs us to pass in the constructor a reference to an ‘MP3Player’ and a ‘TFT_Hard’.
+With this, it takes care of representing the state of the MP3 on the screen.
 Something like this.

 #pragma once